mila411/rust-kafka-like/README.md

 This is a Rust implementation of a distributed messaging system.
 It uses a simple design inspired by Apache Kafka.
 It simply records messages to local files.

+## Security

+When using Pilgramage as a Crate, client authentication is implemented, but at present, authentication is not implemented for message sending and receiving from the CLI and web client.
+You can find a sample of authentication with Crate `examples/auth-example.rs`, `examples/auth-send-recv.rs`.

 ## Features

 - Topic-based pub/sub model